prime-project-uic/package.development/README.md

 ## Upload your package to Github

 Git is a version control tool.
 Github is a website on which you can share your R package and other code with others.
+Evan Poworoznek has created a Github folder for [PRIME](https://github.com/niehs-prime).
+You could cantact him (Github username:@brjoubert) to add your github account to the project so that you could add your own project inside folder.

 Good news is Rstudio is able to work with Git and Github well.
-However, you may need to be familar with the workflow of the Github.
+However, you may need to be familiar with the workflow of the Github.

 There is [detialed introduction](https://r-pkgs.org/git.html) about how to use Rstudio and Github to maintain your package.

 ## Modify the `DESCRIPTION` file in the `prime.master` package

-After you upload your packge on the Github website, it is very straightforward to add it into the `prime.master` pacakge.
-You need to edit the `DESCRIPTION` file of the `prime.master` pacakge.
+After you upload your package on the Github website, it is very straightforward to add it into the `prime.master` package.
+You need to edit the `DESCRIPTION` file of the `prime.master` package.
 In the following case, I add the `prime.test` into the `prime.master` via the `Remote` section.